Example of configuring security groups for cloud servers on the same subnet

 <security_group>

-— The ID or name of the security group you created in step 2 can be viewed using the commandopenstack security group list
+— The ID or name of the security group you created in step 2 can be viewed with the commandopenstack security group list

 ;<port_1>

-— The ID or port name of a web server from a private subnet can be viewed with the commandopenstack port list
+— The ID or port name of a web server on a private subnet can be viewed with the commandopenstack port list

 .